 In accordance with G.S.
 159-29, the Town's employees that have access to \$100 or more at any given time of the Town's funds are performance bonded through a commercial surety bond.
-The mayor and the town clerk are individually bonded for \$50,000.
+The Mayor and the Town Manager/Finance Officer are each bonded for \$50,000.
+The remaining employees that have access to funds are bonded under a blanket bond for \$10,000.